-In Year 11, students are required to examine a key text from the past and its manifestations in one or more recent cultures, explore, analyse and critically evaluate different examples of such texts in a range of contexts and media and undertake a related research project.
+Year 11 English Extension 1 students are required to:

+- examine a key text from the past and its manifestations in one or more recent cultures - explore, analyse and critically evaluate different examples of such texts in a range of contexts and media - undertake a related research project.

-In Year 12, In the English Extension 1 course students are required to study at least three prescribed texts for the elective study which must include two extended print texts (elected by the English Faculty) and at least TWO related texts.
+Year 12 English Extension 1 students are required to study:

+- at least THREE prescribed texts for the elective study which must include two print texts (as outlined in the English Stage 6 Prescriptions: Modules, Electives and Texts Higher School Certificate 2019-2023 document, elected by the English Faculty) - at least TWO related texts.

-In Year 12, the English Extension 2 course students are required to complete a Major Work which involves students undertaking extensive independent investigation involving a range of complex texts during the composition process and document this in their Major Work Journal and Reflection Statement.
+Year 12 English Extension 2 students are required to:

+complete a Major Work which involves students undertaking extensive independent investigation involving a range of complex texts during the composition process and document this in their Major Work Journal and Reflection Statement.